dmc0204/Rodran/README.md

 For Windows Users -
 	Interactive Web interface requires a PHP services.
 If the page is hosted locally, the localhost must have some kind of 		PHP backend.

-	This demo was executed locally, on a Windows 10 systems using xAMPP.
+	This demo was executed locally, on a Windows 10 host using Chrome Browser, MySQL Community Edition and xAMPP.

+	<--xAMPP-->

 	xAMPP install instructions can be found @ https://www.wikihow.com/Install-XAMPP-for-Windows